Vika1990Z/docs/_docs/coretasks/ssh-keys.md

 ---
 title: SSH Keypairs
-description: How to generate a new SSH Keypairs
+description: How to generate and manage a new SSH Keypairs in Ventus Cloud Portal
 tags: [ featured, coretasks ]
 # permalink: /ssh-keys/
 ---
 # SSH Keypairs
 {: .no_toc }
 ---
-In this page, you can find an explanation of how to generate a new SSH Keypairs, as well as how to use and manage it in Ventus Cloud Portal.
+On this page, you can find an explanation of how to generate a new SSH Keypairs, as well as how to use and manage it in Ventus Cloud Portal.

 ## Table of contents
 {: .no_toc .text-delta }